idvorkin/idvorkin.github.io/_d/facebook.md

 NOTE: I did bootcamp through Pandemic 1 so my experience might be a bit different.

 NOTE: At all companies I've worked at a strong correlation to engineer success is days till first checkin.
 For sure there's some correlation not causation here, BUT at FB, all boot campers deploy a 'hello world' to FB on your first few days, and you fix your first production bug in the first week.

+### Managers "support" their team.

+When I did an informational with FB, the manager asked me how I support my team?
+I couldn't parse what the question meant.
+At FB, the primary term they use to describe a manager's role is supporting their team.
+What a best practice in general, and what a great lens to view management.

 ### Inclusion and Diversity.